-- 12.1 Licensing Authorities are required under the Act to:

-- be responsible for the licensing of premises where gambling activities are to take place by issuing Premises Licences;
+- 12.1 Licensing Authorities are required under the Act to: - Be responsible for the licensing of premises where gambling activities are to take place by issuing Premises Licences.

-- issue Provisional Statements;
+- Issue Provisional Statements.

-- receive occasional use notices;
+- Receive occasional use notices

-- issue permits as required by the Act;
+- Issue permits as required by the Act; and

-- registrations as required by the Act;
+- Registrations as required by the Act

-- provide information to the Gambling Commission regarding details of licences issued (see section above on 'Exchange of Information'); and
+- Provide information to the Gambling Commission regarding details of licences issued (see section above on 'Exchange of Information').

-- maintain registers of the permits and licences that are issued under these functions.
+- Maintain registers of the permits and licences that are issued under these functions.

 - 12.2 This Statement of Principles relates to all those licensable premises, notices, permits and registrations identified as falling within the provisions of the Act, namely:

-- Casinos;
+- casinos

-- bingo premises;
+- bingo premises

-- betting premises;
+- betting premises

-- tracks:
+- tracks

-- adult gaming centres;
+- adult gaming centres

-- licensed family entertainment centres;
+- licensed family entertainment centres

-- unlicensed family entertainment centres;
+- unlicensed family entertainment centres

 - club gaming permits; prize gaming and prize gaming permits;

 - occasional use notices;

 - temporary use notices; and

-- registration of small society lotteries (below prescribed thresholds). - 12.3 It should be noted that licensing authorities are not be involved in licensing remote gambling.
+- registration of small society lotteries (below prescribed thresholds).

+- 12.3 It should be noted that local licensing authorities will not be involved in licensing remote gambling.
 This will be regulated by the Gambling Commission via operating licences.